|Country Information & Lifestyle|

 The northern part is known as Flanders, the inhabitants are called Flemings and they speak Flemish and Dutch.
 A land that is criss-crossed by canals and has beautiful, medieval art cities like Antwerp, Bruges and Ghent.

 Antwerp, daughter of the River Scheldt and second largest city in Belgium, is called the Metropolis by the inhabitants.
-Antwerp is the diamond center of the World and if diamonds really are a girl's best friend then no lady should miss visiting the diamond district around the Railway Station.
+Antwerp is the diamond centre of the World and if diamonds really are a girl's best friend then no lady should miss visiting the diamond district around the Railway Station.

 This area is also the Jewish part of the city and here you will find a flair that cannot be found in other Belgian cities.
 The past is represented by the numerous paintings of Peter Paul Rubens who lived in Antwerp in the early 17th century, and today the city is known for its fashion thanks to the numerous young Flemish fashion designers.